 Please note: a valid prescription is required for all prescription medication.

-What Lupin-Propranolol LA® Is and How It Works
+What Lupin-Propranolol LA Is and How It Works

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Cold hands or feet
+- Common: tiredness, dizziness, slower heart rate, cold hands or feet

-- Nausea, stomach upset, or diarrhea
+- Digestive: nausea, stomach discomfort, diarrhea

 Compare With Alternatives